makersacademy/bowling-challenge/README.md

 ## Folder Structure
 **The folder structure of this app is as follows:**

-components/: Contains all the React components used in the app.
+components: Contains all the React components used in the app.

-styles/: Contains all the CSS files & font files used in the app.
+styles: Contains all the CSS files & font files used in the app.

-App.jsx: The main React component that renders the app.
+App.js: The main React component that renders the app.

-index.jsx: The entry point for the app.
+index.js: The entry point for the app.

 ## Bowling Rules
 _Here are the rules for bowling, for reference:_